XazZzy0/9457_Library/README.md

  - https://www.vexforum.com/t/code-templates-and-student-centered-policy-discussion/115567/15

 All public resources for students can either be found commented within the code or within this wiki link (See Below).
 Please use this as your first source of reference before coming to the coaches with troubleshooting issues.
+Us coaches will be very hands off!
-I will give you the tools and resources but it is up to you to figure out how to use them.
+I will give you all the tools and resources but it is up to you to figure out how to use them!
 - https://xazzzy0.github.io/9457_Library/

 ## My Pledge
 I'll always mentor my students to do everything properly and will always **prove** that by putting in the TIME and EFFORT, it'll always be the roadmap to success.
-All information given **WILL ONLY** to only be used for student referece.
-The repository and the website is (and always will be) written in the format of a wiki (similar to the VexU Sigbots) to properly document, provide resources, explain the concepts, and verify these methods work.
+All information given **WILL ONLY** be used for student reference.
+The repository and the website provided is (and always will be) written in the format of a education wiki (just like the BLRS Wiki) to properly document, provide resources, explain the concepts, and verify these methods work.
 With this, I may better mentor all of my students through something that is known to be difficult.
-I want you to learn, so it is fully commented so ANYBODY can reverse engineer and better understand the process workflow + math for these technical concepts.
+Everything provided is fully commented/explained so ANYBODY can reverse engineer and better understand the process workflow + math for these technical concepts.

-For those students reading: The trial-by-fire mentality sucks, and a fundamental lack of understanding is expected when you first start.
-Take pride in yourself, your team, and give it your all.

-On one final note, the best piece of engineering advice I have ever received is: "If you look at something long enough, you will figure it out".
+Remember: The best engineering advice I have ever received is: "If you look at something long enough, you will figure it out".

+For those students reading:
+History has proven time and time again that a complete and thorough understanding of any topic leads to the next wave of innovators.
+The trial-by-fire mentality sucks, and a fundamental lack of understanding is expected when you first start.
+Never be embarrassed with technical ignorance and don't be afraid to question everything.
+After all, The expert was once the apprentice...

+On one final note: Always take pride in yourself, your efforts, and your team, since it is your mark in this program.

 ## A Personal Rant